The History of the Centre for Advanced Study (CAS)

-CAS was first established as a foundation in 1989 by the Norwegian Academy of Science and Letters (DNVA).
+CAS was first established as a foundation in 1989 by The Norwegian Academy of Science and Letters (DNVA).
 The Centre opened three years later, and has since hosted more than 75 research projects and 1,100 fellows from all disciplines.

-In Defence of the ‘Usefulness of Uselessness’
+In Defence of the ‘Usefulness of Useless Knowledge’

 Chairs of the CAS Board of Directors